danielbodnar/awesome-stars/BY-LANG.md

 ## SCSS

+- [microsoft/TypeScript-Node-Starter](https://github.com/microsoft/TypeScript-Node-Starter) - A reference example for TypeScript and Node with a detailed README describing how to use the two together.
 - [mmistakes/so-simple-theme](https://github.com/mmistakes/so-simple-theme) - A simple Jekyll theme for words and pictures.
 - [rstacruz/cheatsheets](https://github.com/rstacruz/cheatsheets) - Cheatsheets for web development - devhints.io
 - [theicfire/makefiletutorial](https://github.com/theicfire/makefiletutorial) - Learn make by example